 What is PCOS?

-This syndrome did not evolve recently; it has been there for years.
-Nevertheless, its incidence has increased, maybe because of our food habits, lifestyle changes, or rising environmental pollution.
-Our ability to diagnose this problem has also improved with the coming of transvaginal ultrasound (although ultrasound done with a full bladder may miss the diagnosis in most cases of PCOS).
+This condition is not new.
+It has been around for years.
+Nevertheless, its incidence has increased, maybe because of our lifestyle changes, rising environmental pollution and food habits.
+Our ability to diagnose this problem has also improved with the introduction of transvaginal ultrasound (although ultrasound done with a full bladder may miss the diagnosis in most cases of PCOS).

 PCOS and Diabetes

-Doctors say that women who have PCOS have a high risk of getting diabetes, and they suggest these women take medicine daily.
-It is true that women with PCOS are more susceptible to diabetes, because they have an increased risk of being glucose-intolerant.
+Doctors say that women who have PCOS have a high risk of being diagnosed with diabetes and usually prescribe daily medication to combat the onset of the disease.
+Women with PCOS are indeed more susceptible to diabetes because they have an increased risk of being glucose-intolerant.
 They can develop diabetes early in life, or develop diabetes when pregnant (known as gestational diabetes in medical terminology).
-They have a 50% chance of developing diabetes after the age of 40.
-Thus, these women should begin preventive measures like weight loss and diet modification at an early age.
+They have a fifty percent chance of developing diabetes after the age of 40.
+These women need to begin preventive measures like weight loss and diet modifications at an early age.

 Treatment of PCOS with Allopathy or Modern Medicine

 Allopathy (modern medicine) treats PCOS as a hormonal imbalance.
-The main treatment includes HRT (hormone replacement therapy) where hormones are administered after evaluation of the patient.
-Diet and exercise may also be recommended.
+The main treatment includes hormone replacement therapy (HRT) where hormones are administered after evaluation of the patient.
+A diet plan and an exercise routine may also be recommended.
 There is a growing belief that PCOS occurs due to a malfunction related to the hormone insulin, and so the doctor may prescribe diabetic drugs like metformin.
-Surgery is also an option for addressing infertiilty and hormone imbalance; it may involve puncturing follicles in the ovary or removing tissue from the ovary.
-However, all these treatments have their own aftereffects and you must evaluate all options by talking with your gynecologist and personally researching the choices on the net.
-This rule not only applies to allopathy but also to other systems of medicine, as, after all, it is your body.
+Surgery is also an option for addressing infertility and hormone imbalance; it may involve puncturing follicles in the ovary or removing tissue from the ovary.
+However, all these treatments have their aftereffects and you must evaluate all options by talking with your gynecologist and personally reading on these choices and their side effects.
+This rule not only applies to allopathy but also other systems of medicine, as you are responsible for your wellness.

 Natural or Ayurvedic Treatment for Polycystic Ovarian Syndrome

-Hormone replacement therapy (HRT) may give you good results in the short term, but is not recommended in the long run as it can cause other problems.
+HRT may give you good results in the short term but is not recommended in the long run as it can cause other problems.
 Taking hormones depletes your endocrine system and puts it to sleep.
 Delivering a substance by artificial means that the body ought to be naturally releasing puts the body into a lazy mode.

-Here is an alternative evaluation and treatment modality for PCOS.
+Here is an alternative evaluation and treatment option for PCOS.

 2. Salt restriction is also important.
 Prepare food without salt.
 Put a helping on the plate, then add salt to taste, preferably saindhav salt (Himalayan crystal salt).

-3. Have a papaya for breakfast or dinner at least two to three times a week until your cycles regularize.
-You should also eat porridge prepared from Ragi extract (nachini, millet, Eleusine coracana).
-Use crystal sugar (Khadisakhar, Mishri) to taste instead of ordinary sugar.
-Crystal sugar is very safe, though weight watchers may prefer sugar substitutes.
+3. Have a papaya for breakfast or dinner at least two to three times a week until your cycles become regular.
+You should also have porridge prepared from Ragi extract (nachini, millet, Eleusine coracana).
+Add crystal sugar (Khadisakhar, Mishri) for taste instead of ordinary sugar.
+Crystal sugar is safe, though weight watchers may prefer sugar substitutes.

-5. Stay away from direct or indirect use of the following foods; brinjals (eggplant), peas, peanuts, cauliflower, seafood, pickles, curds (buttermilk is okay), green chilies, mustard, or bakery products (though pastries are okay).
+5. Stay away from direct or indirect use of the following foods: brinjals (eggplant), peas, peanuts, cauliflower, seafood, pickles, curds (buttermilk is okay), green chilies, mustard, or bakery products (though pastries are okay in limited portions).

-Finally I am listing some simple herbal decoctions, which if taken over a period of two to three months will definitely help:
+Finally, I am listing some simple herbal decoctions, which if taken over two to three months will definitely help:

 2. After 30-35 days, if periods do not resume, use the following mixture for three days:

-- 10 gms cow's ghee (clarified butter from cow).
+10 gm cow's ghee (clarified butter from a cow).

 These amounts are for one day.
 Mix together and consume with milk once a day.
-If the periods do not resume even after this medicine, do not worry.
-Keep taking the above medicine.
-Eventually they will come, along with proper ovulation.
+If the periods do not resume even after taking this medicine, do not worry.
+Continue taking the above medicine.
+Eventually, your periods will resume, along with proper ovulation.

 1. Generic preparations like Ashwagandharishta, Ashokarishta, Kumaryasava, Chandraprabha Vati, Pushyanug churna, Phal Ghrita, Raupya Bhasma, Vang Bhasma, Abrakh Bhasma, etc. may be recommended by your Ayurveda doctor.
 You can see how these medicines are prepared, along with their contents, at the National Library of Ayurveda Medicine.